-Subtract from a dataset This will subtract a constant, another dataset or a netCDF file from the dataset. :param x: An int, float, single file dataset or netCDF file to subtract from the dataset.
+Subtract from a dataset This will subtract a constant, another dataset or a netCDF file from the dataset.

+- x(int, float, DataSet or netCDF file) An int, float, single file dataset or netCDF file to subtract from the dataset.
 If a dataset or netCDF is supplied this must only have one variable, unless var is provided.
-The grids must be the same.

-Parameters var (str) - A variable in the x to use for the operation ds.subtract(10)
+The grids must be the same. - var (str) A variable in the x to use for the operation ds.subtract(10)